Faithfultennyson-ESEGAMES/Game_matchmaking-service/README.md

 ## Client Integration Guide

 Clients must use Socket.IO to connect and interact with this server.
+For a deeper, app-focused walkthrough, see `matchmaking-server/INTEGRATION.md`.

 ### 1. Connect and Request a Match